bdolmo/CLACS/README.md

 Instead of using all shared regions between the whole dataset, we preferred to compare each pairwise sample coverage profile to identify common regions.
 This comes at a cost of higher computational tasks, but offers the possibility to pool samples with greater differences at both sequencing characteristics or antibody class.

-For this step we will use the script extractCommonRegions.pl:
+For this step we will use the script `extractCommonRegions.pl`:
 ```
 perl extractCommonRegions.pl -i <coverage_dir> -t <CPUs>
 ```